 St. Alban’s Klickety-Klack

-Parishioners who are members of Community of Hope and are Lay Eucharistic Ministers lead worship services on designated Sundays at these two residential centers.
-They bring music and prayers to the residents and build relationships with them.
-Trinity Center grew from the concern of parishioners of St. David’s Episcopal Church for people experiencing homelessness, their downtown “neighbors,” who were living in shelters and on the streets near the church.
-Trinity Center provides free healthcare, legal services, an address to receive mail, various meals and a church home.
-St. Alban's supports this ministry by contributing items like blankets and hotel-sized toiletries, and the youth do "Socktober" to collect packages of new socks.
-You can learn more about Trinity Center at www.trinitycenteraustin.org
+Trinity Center, located in St. David's Episcopal Church downtown Austin, provides free healthcare, legal services, an address to receive mail, various meals and a spiritual home.
+St. Alban's supports this ministry by contributing items like blankets and hotel-sized toiletries, and the youth often do "Socktober" to collect packages of new socks.
+Parishioners can also serve as lay minister volunteers during the week.
+Learn more about Trinity Center at their website www.trinitycenteraustin.org